ya-wang-git/CRAN-task-view-ClinicalTrials/ClinicalTrials.md

     chance of exposing them to subtherapeutic or overly toxic doses.
 It is used to design single-agent trials.

+-   `r pkg("NCC")`is an R package that allows users to simulate platform trials and perform treatment–control comparisons using non-concurrent control data (Krotka et al. (2023) <doi:10.1016/j.softx.2023.101437>).
+The package supports simulation of complex platform trial designs with continuous or binary endpoints and a flexible number of treatment arms that enter the trial at different time points.
+The software accommodates different treatment effects among the arms and includes several patterns for time trends.
+Analytic approaches currently implemented in the package cover frequentist modes (e.g., regression model adjusting for time as a fixed effect mixed model adjusting for time as a random factor, and regression splines), the Bayesian time machine a meta-analytic predictive prior separate analysis, and pooled analysis.

 -   `r pkg("rpact", priority = "core")` Design and analysis of confirmatory adaptive clinical trials with continuous, binary, and survival endpoints according to the methods described in the monograph by